Portrait of Anthony Wayne painted by Thomas Pauley

 During World War II, every truck, Jeep, tank, tire, spare part, or war ordinance manufactured in Detroit went through the docks of Fort Wayne to the battlefronts.
 Also, Italian prisoners of war from the North Africa Campaign were housed at the fort.
 After Italy's surrender, Italian POWs were given the chance to return home.
 Many chose to settle in Detroit where there was an established Italian-American community and greater opportunities awaiting them.

 During the Great Depression of the 1930s, Fort Wayne's grounds were open to assist and house homeless families.
 During the Cold War of the 1950s, Nike-Ajax missiles were installed to prepare for a nuclear war that never came.
-And during the Detroit riots in 1967, the fort was again used to house displaced families, the last families leaving in 1971.
+And during the Detroit riots in 1967, the fort was again used to house displaced families, the last families leaving the fort in 1971.

 Today, the Detroit Recreation Department operates the fort with the help of the Historic Fort Wayne Coalition, the Friends of Fort Wayne, and the Detroit Historical Society.
 The grounds are the home of the Tuskegee Airmen Museum, the Great Lakes Indian Museum, and historic Civil War reenactments.
 Special events are held throughout the year.